 Healthy gums are the foundation for healthy teeth.
-Unfortunately, the gums are often overlooked by many dentists and patients until there is a crisis.
+Unfortunately, many dentists and patients often overlook the gums until there is a crisis.
 Periodontal disease, better known as gum disease, is the leading cause of tooth loss in adults.
 Monroe, North Carolina dentist Dr. Leonard Hess performs a periodontal screening to check for the signs and symptoms of gum disease at each visit.
-This is the best way to prevent problems from occurring and ensure the simplest and most conservative treatment.
+This is the best way to prevent problems and ensure the simplest and most conservative treatment.

 Prevention is the best way to fight gum disease.
-Regular at-home care and routine visits to the dentist can keep plaque from building up around the teeth and gum line.
-Gum disease is considered a “silent disease” and most patients experience no pain or obvious symptoms until the advanced stages of the disease.
-Periodontal treatment is one of the general dentistry services that Dr. Hess provides to Monroe, North Carolina.
+Regular at-home care and routine dentist visits can prevent plaque from building up around the teeth and gum line.
+Gum disease is considered a “silent disease,” and most patients experience no pain or obvious symptoms until the advanced stages of the disease.
+Periodontal treatment is one of the general dentistry services Dr. Hess provides to Monroe, North Carolina.

 Periodontal Treatment FAQs